Pros / The power output is above average.

 Onkyo offers support over the phone and has a responsive Twitter customer service team.
 In addition, the website has tutorials and a user forum, which is an excellent way to troubleshoot problems or just get to know all the receiver’s many features.

-It has a two-year parts and service warranty.
-It does route much of its customer service through its authorized retailers, so make sure you purchase through a certified Onkyo dealer.
+It has a two-year warranty, which is the industry standard.
+Also, the company routes much of its customer service through its authorized retailers, so make sure you purchase from a certified Onkyo dealer.

 The Onkyo TX-NR575 has almost all the modern features you expect a premium AV receiver to have.
 Its power output is above average, and it is perfectly capable of powering your seven-speaker setup.
 The TX-NR575’s connectivity options and design also help make it one of the best AV stereo receivers on the market.